Aluminum cycle: Lithospheric cycle

+Aluminum makes up 8% of the Earth’s crust.
 The majority of aluminum cycling takes place in the lithosphere via sedimentary processes, with 99.999% of aluminum cycled within the lithosphere in the form of primary and secondary minerals as well as colloidal phases.
 Primary aluminum-rich minerals, such as feldspars, in the Earth's crust are weathered to clay-like materials such as kaolinite.
+Feldspars are formed when magma cools within Earth’s crust and are weathered away from the parent material.
+The secondary mineral, kaolinite, forms from carbonic acid weathering.
+Other secondary minerals include hydroxyaluminosilicates and aluminum hydroxide which are insoluble.
+They adsorb on mineral and organic surfaces.
+Clays generally have low solubility and are eventually returned to crust through sedimentation and subduction.
+Aluminum is then found as an unstable primary mineral.
+Aluminum goes through several dissolution and precipitation processes when the element is in an aqueous phase, meaning it was dissolved.
 With further weathering, aluminum is transported as particulates in rivers.
-Clays generally have low solubility and are eventually returned to crust through sedimentation and subduction.
+Aluminum can also be carried through the atmosphere via dust.